DanaCody/DanaCody.github.io/_posts/2018-4-20-Wine-Analysis-Synopsis.md

 ##### Meaningful Quality Predictor Variables

-Please note that quality wasn't included in these due to that fact that quality is an ordinal variable.
-Ordinal variables require use of Spearman's rank correlation coefficient (rho) .
-The following variables have a $ rho $ greater than
+Ordinal variables require use of Spearman's rank correlation coefficient (rho).
+This test was run with every variable.
+Meaningful quality predictor variables are on the chart below.
+A meaningful relationship is one with a rank correlation coefficient greater than 0.3.
-0.3.

  __Variable__    |||   __Correlation__
 -----------------|||-------------